 A High-Level Process Map would show you right away that Shipping has to receive materials before shipping Finished Goods to customers.
 Knowledge of sequence and dependencies depicted in a High-Level Process Map helps you determine what happens first.
 Credit checks and accounts-receivables reviews happen before granting credit to customers, so you might want to work on the estimating and accounting software packages before redoing the invoicing systems.

-Like a Low-Level Process Map, Swim Lane Maps show the functions that must occur for a successful journey, like “Drive” and “Navigate”.
+Like a Low-Level Process Map, Swim Lane process maps show the functions that must occur for a successful journey, like “Drive” and “Navigate”.
 Swim Lane Maps show responsibility for each activity and when various parties need to accept information from (or hand off to) one another.

 One can come to appreciate that maps get all the information out in the open.
 And should things go in the wrong direction, you can point to the map.
 Interested parties can discuss the map calmly, with no need to comment on anyone’s innate abilities such as hearing or sense of direction.